 1. Up your cleansing game

-Since we know that subclinical acne is caused by clogged pores, the first step in reducing them is to improve your cleansing technique.
+Since we know that subclinical acne is caused by clogged pores, the first step inĀ reducing them is to improveĀ your cleansing technique.
 Often times, even after washing our faces, our skin is still covered in a layer of dirt, oil, makeup, and other impurities!

-Our turmeric illuminating solution is a leave-on exfoliant that delivers instant radiance.
-The gentle blend of 2% mandelic, 2% PHA, and 3% glycolic acid reveals smoother, softer, more even-toned skin.
-Our rosewater toner is gentler, with a pH level of 5.5, but is still great for soothing skin and helping balance sebum.
+Our rosewater toner is gentler, with a pH level of 5.5, but is still great for soothing skin and helpingĀ balance sebum.

 4. Lightly moisturize

 Of course it's always important to moisturize.
 However, while you're working on clearing out subclinical acne, you want to make sure not to overwhelm your skin with anything too heavy.
-We recommend sticking to a lighter moisturizer, like our watermelon hemp oil, or texture smoothing cream.
+We recommend sticking to a lightweight moisturizer, like our electrolyte water cream that provides breathable hydration to reduce redness, calm irritated skin, and control shine.

 5. Steer clear of makeup for a few days